J. K. L. Ross: Tuna fishing

-It was while at St. Anns, Nova Scotia, that Ross developed a passion for the sport of deep-sea fishing.
+It was at St. Anns Bay that Ross developed a passion for the sport of deep-sea fishing.
 He tackled the sport scientifically and was a pioneer among tuna anglers, developing fishing techniques that later became standard practice.
 He wrote two books on the subject, describing various discoveries and adventures.
 He had remarkable tenacity, bearing in mind that harnesses were not yet invented, on one occasion he fought a tuna for 19 hours before being forced to cut his line.
 On 28 August 1911, after a struggle of a mere four hours and forty five minutes, Ross landed a 680 lb tuna which set a record for the largest fish caught with a rod and reel.
 The record held for several years until he himself bettered it by catching a 720 lb tuna.
 That record was broken in 1950 by his son-in-law, Commander Duncan Hodgson, who in the same way landed a 997 lb tuna off Cape Breton.